dhbridge/curriculum/source/modules/2014-09-19-module10-local_data.markdown

 Now, go back to your file and import nltk at the top of the file.

 There are also a number of datasets available for use with nltk.
-For our purposes, we will only be using the 'stopwords' dataset, but browse the list of all the datasets you could download and use at [http://www.nltk.org/nltk_data/](http://www.nltk.org/nltk_data/).
+For our purposes, we will only be using the 'stopwords' dataset, but you can browse the list of all the datasets you could download and use at [http://www.nltk.org/nltk_data/](http://www.nltk.org/nltk_data/).

 To download the stopwords, we are going to go back into the Python Interactive Shell.
 Run <span class="command">python</span>.
 Your terminal window should now look something like this: